The Vector Heat Method: Applications

 provides a notion of center.
 For \(p=2\), such minimizers are called \emph{Karcher means}; in Euclidean space, just the centroid or arithmetic mean.
 (If the Karcher mean is unique, it is known as the \emph{Fr\'{e}chet mean}.)
 For \(p=1\), minimizers are known as \emph{geometric medians}, and tend to be more robust to outliers.

-Though algorithms have been developed for finding Karcher means on special geometries \cite{buss2001spherical} or computing other notions of weighted averages on surfaces \cite{panozzo2013weighted}, to date there has been no practical algorithm for accurately computing Karcher means on general surfaces.
-Likewise, the geometric median has been considered in the space of images, by putting a nonstandard metric on \(\RR^n\)~\cite{fletcher2009geometric}, but no efficient algorithms are known on discrete geometric domains (meshes, point clouds, \etc).
+Though algorithms have been developed for finding Karcher means on special geometries \cite{buss2001spherical} or other notions of weighted averages on surfaces \cite{panozzo2013weighted}, to date there has been no practical algorithm for accurately computing Karcher means on general surfaces.
+Likewise, the geometric median has been considered in the space of images~\cite{fletcher2009geometric}, but no efficient algorithms are known on discrete geometric domains (meshes, point clouds, \etc).
 Our algorithm for computing the log map (\secref{LogarithmicMap}) enables a straightforward and efficient strategy for minimizing the energy \(E\).
 In the case of the Karcher mean (\(p=2\)), we just iteratively evaluate the update vector

 where $\tau > 0$ is a step size.
 (For instance, if the domain is \(\RR^N\), this algorithm immediately converges to the centroid for \(\tau = 1\).)
 For the geometric median (\(p=1\)) we simply need to replace the expression for \(v\) with a convex combination \(\sum_i \omega_i \Log_{m^k}(y_i)/\sum_i \omega_i\), where the coefficients \(\omega_i := 1/d(m^k,y_i)\) can also be computed from the log map---this strategy is known as the \emph{Weiszfeld algorithm}~\cite{weiszfeld1937point}.
 The log map is computed once per iteration, via the algorithm described in \secref{LogarithmicMap}.
 To evaluate the exponential map, we simply trace a geodesic at \(m^k\) along the surface in the direction \(v\) for time \(\tau\) (\ala{} \citet{Polthier:1998:SGP}, in the case of triangle meshes).
 In practice this scheme tends to converge in no more than $20$ iterations (and far fewer on simple models); in all our examples, the initial guess \(m^0 \in M\) is chosen completely at random.
 The cost of each iteration is dominated by the backsolves to compute the log map.
 Line search can slightly reduce the number of steps, at the cost of additional solves; for most examples we use \(\tau = 1\) and no line search.